muhammadhasyim/cav-hoomd/docs/part1_application/time_varying_coupling.rst

 Time-Varying Coupling
 =======================

-This guide provides detailed practical instructions for running and analyzing time-varying coupling experiments.
+Comprehensive guide to dynamic coupling protocols using all available variant types.

 .. contents:: In this Guide
    :local: